Microsoft delays launch of its Xbox One console in China

-BEIJING Microsoft Corp (MSFT.O) has delayed the launch of its Xbox One game console in China, which had been set for release on Tuesday, but the world's biggest software company said it would be released by the end of the year.
+BEIJING, Sept 21 Microsoft Corp has delayed the launch of its Xbox One game console in China, which had been set for release on Tuesday, but the world's biggest software company said it would be released by the end of the year.

 Microsoft did not give a reason for the delay in a statement on Sunday.